naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 %Scruffy thinks very hard til his head hurts bad then he gets an idea.

-Scruffy: (clutching his head) One moment.
+Scruffy Sad: (clutching his head) One moment.

 Nadine Confused: What are you doing?